- Travel and Places»

 3. Wine anyone?

-In Provence, locals start a meal with a glass of rosé.
-It’s a tradition!
-Dry, delicate, fruity – this popular wine is usually enjoyed as l’apéritif.
-But it’s also an acceptable companion for any summer dishes.
+In Provence, locals traditionally start a meal with a glass of rosé.
+Dry, delicate and fruity, this popular wine is normally enjoyed as l’apéritif, but also an acceptable companion for many summer dishes.
 Most servers will recommend wines from a local winery and you may order a whole bottle, a half bottle or just by the glass with your dinner.

 4. Tipping etiquette

 It’s ok to NOT leave a tip because it’s often already included in the food price.
 Look for the fine print “service compris” (service included) on the menu.
 But if you’re very pleased with the service, you should tip a waiter or waitress an extra 1€ to 3€ or up to 5% of the bill.
 They would appreciate that.